 Why are Instagram conducting the trial?

-There are a number of reason why the trial is being conducted but the main reasons are because some Instagram users reported that seeing too many ‘likes’ on a post made them feel demoralised.
+There are a number of reasons why the trial is being conducted but the main reasons are because some Instagram users reported that seeing too many ‘likes’ on a post made them feel demoralised.

 In turn, some users went on to delete their account or develop ‘social media envy’ at seeing how well other users were doing compared to themselves.
 One user admitted that, for them, ‘the number of ‘likes’ was more important than the content’; in other words, they saw Instagram as more of a popularity contest.